 “Where is Hell?”

 For hundreds of years, Christian thought has been confused concerning death for at least two reasons.
 First, ‘death’ as a place of waiting for judgment was eclipsed by the Catholic tradition of Purgatory.
 Souls in Purgatory were also waiting, but could be freed from their suffering through the good deeds, prayers, and gifts of the living on their behalf.
-At the time of the “Protestant Reformation1see “Fathers of the Reformation” ...continue”, a monk named Tetzel raised much money for the Church by selling indulgences (certificates cancelling the debt of sin and freeing souls from Purgatory).
+At the time of the “Protestant Reformation1see “Fathers of the Reformation” article for more info”, a monk named Tetzel raised much money for the Church by selling indulgences (certificates cancelling the debt of sin and freeing souls from Purgatory).
 This practice roused the indignation of Martin Luther, and the Reformation rejected the idea of Purgatory, and with it the notion of a place of waiting for judgment.

 Secondly, during the translation of the King James Bible, the Greek and Hebrew words for several different places were all translated as the word hell.
 The original languages of the Bible uses the words ‘Sheol’ (Hebrew) and ‘Hades’ (Greek) for the place called death, the temporary place of departed souls awaiting judgment when they die 2Hebrews 9:27.
 In contrast, the word ‘Gehenna’ referred to the lake of fire, a place of eternal punishment in fire and brimstone.
 In the King James Bible, however, these words are all translated as hell.
 This adds confusion, like naming two of your children the same name.